doriangiterdone/coldCounter/README.md

 The project relies on publicly documented datasets that have been compiled and structured for research and public transparency purposes.

-All ingestion scripts reference datasets available through deportationdata.org.
+All ingestion reference datasets available through deportationdata.org, and the NCIC offense code classifications found at https://support.interstatecompact.org/hc/en-us/articles/360046201293-What-NCIC-Offense-Codes-are-used-in-ICOTS.

 ---